-- the assets are held within a business model whose objective is to hold assets in order to collect contractual cash flows; and - \cdot the contractual terms of the financial assets give rise on specified dates to cash flows that are solely payments of principal and interest on the principal amount outstanding.
+- · the assets are held within a business model whose objective is to hold assets in order to collect contractual cash flows; and - · the contractual terms of the financial assets give rise on specified dates to cash flows that are solely payments of principal and interest on the principal amount outstanding.

-If either of the above two criteria is not met, the financial assets are classified and measured at fair value through the profit or loss (FVTPL).
+If either of the above two criteria is not met, the financial assets are classified and measured at FVTPL.